Bursaries & Scholarships

 The Edward C Foley Memorial Scholarship

 Presented in memory of the late Edward (Ted) C Foley, LLB 1980.
 While at law school, Mr Foley was particularly interested in marine, international and environmental law and was President of the John E Read International Society.
 He was also active in provincial politics and in Amnesty International.
-The scholarship is to be awarded, on recommendation of the Dean, to a second or third year student who has completed at least two classes in the international, marine and environmental areas, and who has achieved an overall average of more than “B”.
-Consideration will also be given to the personal qualities of the candidate including leadership roles assumed at law school and community involvement.
+The scholarship is to be awarded to a second or third year student who has completed at least two classes in the international, marine and environmental areas, and who has achieved an overall average of not less than B. Consideration will also be given to the personal qualities of the candidate including leadership roles assumed at law school and community involvement.
 This scholarship was established by donations from friends of Mr Foley, from both inside and outside the Law School.

 The Fielding Sherwood Memorial Fund provides an annual bursary to a student whose work concerns the environment, or fisheries and oceans.
 The award is primarily intended to support the graduate recipient's particular research expenses.